 (3) Once the PDMS is hardened, it can be taken off the mold.
 We obtain a replica of the micro-channels on the PDMS block.

 Microfluidic device completion:

-(4) To allow the injection of fluids for future experiments, the inputs and outputs of the microfluidic device are punched with a PSMS puncher of the size of future connection tubes.
+(4) To allow the injection of fluids for future experiments, the inputs and outputs of the microfluidic device are punched with a PDMS puncher the size of the future connection tubes.